saadtazi/SaadTaziGChartBundle/README.md

 What is it?
 ===========
-This is a super simple Bundle that faciliatate the [Google Chart Image API](http://code.google.com/apis/chart/image/) and the [Google Chart Tool](http://code.google.com/apis/chart/interactive/docs/index.html).
+This is a super simple Bundle that facilitate the usage of [Google Chart Image API](http://code.google.com/apis/chart/image/) and the [Google Chart Tool](http://code.google.com/apis/chart/interactive/docs/index.html).

 It allows to render: